COVID-19 Precautions at Thomas Warburton

-I hope this letter reaches you and your families and your employees in good health!
+I hope you, your families and your employees are all in good health.

-The current weeks are a challenging time for all of us, both in private and business terms, a time not seen before in recent history.
+The past and current months have been a challenging time for all of us, both in private and business terms, a time not seen before in recent history.

 Every day we have to re-evaluate the extremely dynamic constellations and quickly make and implement the necessary decisions.
 In all this, the health of our employees, the contribution to maintaining the functionality of the health care system within the scope of our possibilities and the supply of our customers are the focus of our considerations.

 However, the main concentration is on the joint fight against the further spread of the coronavirus.
 We are aware of this responsibility and all colleagues of Thomas Warburton are working towards these goals.
-What we already did and continue doing for achieving this and how we assess the current situation regarding the business I would like to summarize in this letter.
+What we have already done and continue to do to achieve this and how we assess the current situation and the measuers we have implemented regarding the business, is summarised below.

-As a core element of our business activity as a process service provider in C-Parts management, our logistics is a key focus.
-Therefore, the following measures have already been implemented since March 17th:-
+As a core element of our business activity and as a process service provider in C-Parts management, our logistics is a key focus.
+Therefore, the following measures have already been implemented since March 17th 2020:-

 - The logistical processes were strictly separated.
 This enables us to provide the smallest possible number of employees for the necessary precautions, such as domestic quarantine, should a confirmed case of infection occur.
 This means that affected processes can be taken over directly by colleagues of the opposite shift or by other logistics employees.